 We found this sleeping bag warmest and most comfortable when we kept the zipper underneath the body.
 In this orientation, we could unzip the bag to just below the hip, effectively using it as a quilt, a setup that we found comfortable and warm between about 27 and 45 degrees Fahrenheit.

 When fully zipped, the shape is mummy-like for thermal efficiency, snugging around the legs.
-The Enlightened Equipment Convert Sleeping Quilt – 20 Degree, reviewed below, by contrast, is more egg-shaped, which is probably why it wasn’t as warm.
+By contrast, the Enlightened Equipment Convert Sleeping Quilt – 20 Degree, reviewed below, is more egg-shaped, which could be why it wasn’t as warm.

 Our only gripe with this sleeping bag was the cord locks around the neck, a literally and figuratively small issue.
 The neck cinch features two shock cord drawstrings — one on each side — that are adjusted by cinching a small cord lock.
 Unfortunately, these cord locks cannot hold the neck opening closed, and even small movements uncinch the opening.
 To remediate this issue, we added an additional cord lock to each shock cord.

-You can get this sleeping bag in 20-, 30-, and 40-degree Fahrenheit options, so there’s something for any type of fastpacker.
+We tested the 20F version, but you can get this sleeping bag in 20-, 30-, and 40-degree Fahrenheit options for fastpacking in any season.

 Be sure to read our in-depth Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree review, too!